Laban Coblentz: The Age of Deception

-Coblentz has frequently drawn attention to the degree to which non-technological factors, ranging from cultural nuance to geopolitics, have contributed to these crises.
-He collaborated with ElBaradei on The Age of Deception: Nuclear Diplomacy in Treacherous Times, a behind-the-scenes account of these nuclear crises, published by Henry Holt in 2011.
+Coblentz has frequently drawn attention to the degree to which non-technological factors, ranging from cultural nuance to geopolitics, have contributed to nuclear crises.
+He collaborated with ElBaradei on The Age of Deception: Nuclear Diplomacy in Treacherous Times, a behind-the-scenes account of some of these crises, published by Henry Holt in 2011.
 The most eye-opening revelations in The Age of Deception, according to Coblentz, highlight “the degree to which political considerations by various governments trumped real avenues for diplomatic solutions.”

-Coblentz has described touring a munitions factory near Baghdad in the lead-up to the Iraq War, during which he observed Iraqi engineers forging 80-millimeter rocket shells.
-“The operator was using gloves and tongs to handle red-hot metal, but had no safety goggles; he was wearing sandals instead of safety shoes.
-Throughout the plant, the most sophisticated pieces of equipment, with labels from Siemens and other hi-tech manufacturers, were layered with dust.”
-The operators admitted that most of the equipment had not worked in years.
-There was no equipment maintenance program, nor were there spare parts.
-These engineering deficiencies were characteristic across Iraq.
-“The inference was clear: it was highly unlikely that Iraq had retained the necessary degree of engineering sophistication to build centrifuge cascades for uranium enrichment.”

 Iraq as a turning point for the IAEA

 According to Coblentz, the nuclear inspections in Iraq represented a turning point for ElBaradei and the IAEA.
 On the day that the IAEA was asked by the U.S. to pull its inspectors out of Iraq, in advance of the March 2003 bombing, ElBaradei altered the draft of a speech he was about to deliver to the IAEA Board of Governors, adding a quote from Adlai Stevenson: “There is no evil in the atom; only in men’s souls.”
+Coblentz noted that:

-I think what that represented for him – having been in Baghdad myself … finding many of the allegations, the points on which the U.S. and the U.K. were making their case to be inaccurate, it seemed very clear to [ElBaradei] that he was building the case for why there was … no imminent threat.
+Finding many of the allegations, the points on which the U.S. and the U.K. were making their case, to be inaccurate, it seemed very clear to [ElBaradei] that he was building the case for why there was … no imminent threat.
 And to have that overridden … was a real turning point.
 His backbone had always been very stiff; but I think this was the occasion on which he basically said, “Never again on my watch.”